Skip to main content

 Geomagnetic disturbances (GMDs) have long been used to derive global geomagnetic activity indices (e.g., Kp, AE, and Dst), remote sense the magnetosphere-ionosphere (M-I) currents and plasma waves, and as inputs to geoelectric field/GIC models.
 The sources of GMDs are directly related to various M-I currents and plasma waves which can be attributed to various drivers in the solar wind-magnetosphere-ionosphere-ground coupled system.
 Despite extensive research, questions still remain regarding the common sources and driving mechanisms of GMDs.
 Many studies have focused on the association of GMDs with large-scale geomagnetic activity including storms and substorms.
 Several more recent statistical studies have analyzed the association of nighttime GMDs with global inputs (IMF and solar wind) and geomagnetic indices, and case studies have focused on more local phenomena such as overhead ionospheric currents and auroras.
 The M-I currents that drive nighttime GMDs appear to be linked to mesoscale disturbances in the magnetotail, and their association with substorms and/or intervals of negative IMF Bz suggests the influence of magnetotail reconnection.
 Recent studies have demonstrated connections between nighttime GMD events and specific magnetotail disturbances, such as dipolarizing flux bundles in the nighttime transition region.
 However, direct geoelectric field measurements remain scarce, and GIC data are often not publicly available.
 As a result, many studies rely on dB/dt or ∆B as proxies, yet it remains unclear whether these metrics reliably represent GICs or under what conditions GMDs lead to extreme geoelectric fields and hazardous GICs.
 Addressing these gaps requires an interdisciplinary, community-wide effort involving space science data analysis, space weather modeling, magnetotelluric (MT) studies, and power system engineering.
 The GIC FG aims to address the following questions: What are the drivers of the formation and evolution of space weather significant GMDs?
 To what extent can different models predict GMDs and what are the immediate missing components to improve GMD prediction?
 What is the most important input the GEM community could provide to those who study geoelectric fields and GICs?

-For the 2025 GEM-CEDAR joint summer workshop, the GIC FG requests five sessions overall.
+For the 2025 GEM-CEDAR joint summer workshop, the GIC FG requests four sessions overall.
 These sessions are designed to promote large-scale, collaborative, community initiatives.
 Furthermore, the proposed sessions aim to address one of the five ground-based projects that will move the magnetospheric community forward as identified by the 2024 Heliophysics Decadal Survey.

 The session information and goals are as follows.

-1. Gannon Storm Sessions
+4. Gannon Storm Session

-Research Update Session
+Research Update and Group Discussion Session

 Session description: The Gannon storm, which occurred between the 10th and 13th of May 2024, was one of the strongest geomagnetic storms in recent history.
 Due to the large-scale efforts of the scientific community, geomagnetic perturbations related to the Gannon storm were captured globally.
 This session, led by the Focus Group with community contribution, will review our current understanding of ground magnetic field variability, geoelectric field determination, and their relevance to GIC.
 We welcome 2-3 slide presentations on studies of Gannon Storm.